 A credit lock works similarly to a credit freeze.
 After locking your credit report, lenders will no longer be able to access it, preventing any credit applications from going through.

-Unlike credit freezes, credit locks are voluntary services provided by the credit bureaus and they aren’t required to be free.
+Unlike credit freezes, credit locks are voluntary services provided by the credit bureaus and they are not required to be free.
 Some credit bureaus charge a monthly fee for their credit lock services.

 The upside of credit locks?
-They allow you to lock and unlock your credit instantaneously—there’s no freezing or thawing time involved.
+They allow you to lock and unlock your credit instantaneously.
+There is no freezing or thawing time involved.
 As a result, credit locks are a little more convenient.

 As you can see, putting a credit freeze or a credit lock on your credit report can provide an extra layer of protection against hackers or identity theft.
 However, determining which one is right for you requires taking a look at your financial situation and future goals.